radialmonster/lr-image-rater/README.md

    - Open Lightroom Classic.
    - Go to `File > Plug-in Manager`.
    - Click `Add` and navigate to the folder containing the `lr-image-rater.lrplugin` directory.
-   - Select the folder and click `Add Plug-in`.
+   - Select the folder `lr-image-rater.lrplugin` and click `Add Plug-in`.

 3. **Verify Installation**
    The plugin should now appear in the Plug-in Manager.
 Ensure it is enabled.